HoverBaum/Capacitor-breaks-Jests-test/Readme.md

 npm test
 ```

 Alternatively one could add a section to thier readme as well as stencil tot heir dependencies and use the stencil pre-processor.
+As illustrated in the "pre-processor" branch of this repository.